The story of my life

 from Technische Universitšt Munich, where I also did my PhD.
 My wife

-and I now live in Sydney, Australia, where I lead the Trustworthy Systems Research Group at
+and I now live in Sydney, Australia, where I work in the Trustworthy Systems Research Group at

 Data61 in CSIRO.